OpenEvalProject/evals/manuscripts/elife-96317/v1/manuscript.md

 This supports the fact that tRNA Q34 modification is involved in translation fidelity during antibiotic stress, and that the effects can be different on different tRNAs, e.g., tRNATyr and tRNAAsp tested here.

-## Proteomics study identifies RsxA among factors for which translation is most impacted in ∆tgt
+### Proteomics study identifies RsxA among factors for which translation is most impacted in ∆tgt

 These observations show a link between Q34 modification of tRNA, differential decoding of Tyr codons (among others), and susceptibility to aminoglycosides.
 We hypothesized that proteins that are differentially translated according to their Tyr codon usage could be involved in the decreased efficiency of the response to aminoglycoside stress in ∆tgt.
 We conducted a proteomics study comparing WT vs ∆tgt, in the absence and presence of tobramycin (proteomics Supplementary file 1 and Figure 4).
 Loss of Q34 results in generally decreased detection of many proteins in tobramycin (shift toward the left in the volcano plot; Figure 4AB), and in increases in the levels of 96 proteins.
 Among those, RsxA (encoded by VC1017) is 13-fold more abundant in the ∆tgt strain compared to WT in tobramycin.
 RsxA is part of an anti-SoxR complex.
 SoxR is an oxidative stress response regulator (Koo et al., 2003) that controls sodA (VC2694, superoxide dismutase) and acrA (VC0913, efflux), among other genes of the regulon.
 The Rsx complex reduces and inactivates SoxR, preventing the induction of the regulon.
 Consistently, we find that the levels of SodA and AcrA proteins are decreased in ∆tgt compared to WT in TOB (indicated in Figure 4B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/96317/elife-96317-fig4-v1.jpg)

-**Figure 4.:** ∆tgt and Tyr codon usage bias.(A and B) Volcano plots showing less and more abundant proteins in proteomics analysis (performed in triplicates) in ∆tgt compared to wild-type (WT) during growth without antibiotics (A, where MH is the growth medium), or in sub-MIC TOB at 0.4 µg/mL (B).
+**Figure 4.:** (A and B) Volcano plots showing less and more abundant proteins in proteomics analysis (performed in triplicates) in ∆tgt compared to wild-type (WT) during growth without antibiotics (A, where MH is the growth medium), or in sub-MIC TOB at 0.4 µg/mL (B).
 (C) Codon usage bias calculation example with VC1017 rsxA tyrosine TAC and TAT codons.
 (D–G) Plots showing codon usage bias for genes lists that are up or down in ribosome profiling analysis (performed in triplicates), normalized to RNA-seq values for each gene, for codons decoded by tRNAs with Q modification.
 Each dot represents one gene of the lists TE stands for translation efficiency, i.e. Riboseq data normalized to total transcriptome.

 With 83% of Tyr TAT codons, instead of the expected 53% average, RsxA has a clear codon usage bias.
 To test whether some of the differentially abundant protein groups in the Q34-deficient mutant show similar biases, the Tyr codon usage was calculated for the 96 more abundant and 195 less abundant proteins expressed in TOB.
 More abundant proteins in ∆tgt TOB with a codon usage bias toward TAT vs TAC are represented as light blue dots in Figure 4A and B. No statistically significant difference was detected for TAT codon usage in neither sets of proteins.
 Thus, one cannot draw conclusions or infer predictions about codon decoding efficiencies in a tRNA modification mutant such as ∆tgt from the proteomics data alone.